BOMBFUOCK/Raft/README.md

                 Results:

-                term currentTerm, for leader to update itself (note the setting in the condition) success true if follower contained entry matching prevLogIndex and prevLogTerm
+                term currentTerm                for leader to update itself (note the setting in the condition) success                         true if follower contained entry matching prevLogIndex and prevLogTerm